Posted on 14th March 2017

 For too long the government’s focus has been to blame claimant lawyers for the rising cost of litigation while ignoring the role of the NHSLA.
 Despite the commissioning of this NAO report, the launch of the consultation on fixed fees in clinical negligence disputes suggests this will be where the focus continues to lie, with inconvenient truths about the role of the NHSLA swept aside.

 I would call on the government to ensure that the outcome of the NAO report, which could throw up possibilities for reducing costs that do not, like the fixed fees proposals, have a detrimental impact on access to justice for victims of medical negligence, be taken into account, alongside responses to the consultation.

 It is hoped that by shining a light on the operations of the NHSLA, the NAO’s findings could bring an end to the ‘deny, delay, and defend’ culture of the NHSLA and potentially contribute to tackling the underlying problems behind the rising number of medical accidents, ultimately saving our cash-strapped NHS money.

-Nina Ali is a clinical negligence partner at Hodge Jones & Allen
+Nina Ali is a medical negligence partner at Hodge Jones & Allen

 This article first appeared in Solicitors Journal in February 2017.

 Fill out this form and one of the team will get back to you:

 Our offices are open from Monday to Friday from 9 am to 6 pm.